Ironikus/wp-webhooks/readme.txt

 == Changelog ==

+= 1.1.6: January 17, 2020 =
+* Feature: Allow the custom webhook trigger to send data only to certain webhooks using the secondary $webhook_names variable: do_action( 'wp_webhooks_send_to_webhook', $custom_data, $webhook_names );
+* Tweak: Optimize webhook descriptions for certain triggers and actions
+* Fix: Correct password creation logic for creating a user
+* Fix: Triggers didn't fire on creating an attachment
+* Fix: The custom action trigger contained a custom action that was fired as well on post deletion

 = 1.1.5: December 17, 2019 =
 * Feature: Display new table field for only the API key